yqsongGitHub/RENC/README.md

 <!-- badges: start -->
 <!-- badges: end -->
 ## Introduction
-Our objective was to identify the target genes associated with putative enhancers located within duplication hotspots.
-These hotspots often contain multiple putative enhancer elements, forming complex enhancer-promoter pairs that pose challenges in pinpointing the actual targets of duplication events.
-To address this, we developed an innovative methodology called Ranking of target genes based on ENhancer-promoter Contacts (RENC).
-RENC enables the definition of enhancer-gene relationships for duplication hotspots, considering both the enhancer and the gene's perspectives.
+We developed a methodology called Ranking of target genes based on ENhancer-promoter Contacts (RENC), which utilizes HiChIP data to prioritize target genes associated with putative enhancers located within duplication hotspots.

-To determine the enhancer-gene relationships, we employed HiChIP paired-end tags (PETs) specifically for enhancers within each duplication hotspot.
-This allowed us to measure the amount of enhancer activity delivered to each candidate gene, referred to as hotspot-delivered enhancer activity.
-Subsequently, we evaluated the relative contribution of hotspot-delivered enhancer activity for each candidate gene, as a percentage of the overall activity delivered by all enhancers interacting with that gene.
-To prioritize target genes for enhancers within the duplication hotspots, we multiplied these two factors—hotspot-delivered enhancer activity and the relative contribution—to assign a ranking.
-Additionally, we applied weights to the enhancers associated with each target gene based on their respective contributions.
+For enhancers in each duplication hotspot, we use HiChIP paired-end tags (PETs) to measure the amount of enhancer activity delivered to each gene’s promoter via significant HiChIP loops (hotspot-delivered enhancer activity).
+Then, for each of the candidate genes, we measure the relative contribution of the hotspot-delivered enhancer activity as percentage of activity delivered from all enhancers (inside and outside of the hotspot) interacting with the gene’s promoter.
+We multiply these two factors to prioritize target genes for the enhancers in the duplication hotspots.

 The formula is as follows：
 <p align="center">